 Function Description 1 Information Bar The top area of the screen is the source information bar.
 It displays the current source together with temperature, compass, and time information as well as the Bluetooth connection status.
 Note: One needs to select a source to be able to see all the information mentioned above.
 2 Main Menu Infotainment Center is designed for simple maneuvering.
 The screen shown on the left is the MAIN MENU screen.
 From here, you can choose what source to access by tapping the appropriate icon on the touch screen.
-For more information on how to navigate through the Main Menu, please see the Function 3 in the page 5 of the Xite G4 D10 + A7 + SDHD CAM General Information & Setup Guide.
+For more information on how to navigate through the Main Menu, please see the Function 3 in the page 5 of the Xite G4 D10 + A7 + SDHD CAM General Information &amp; Setup Guide.
 3 AUX Zone Allows you to select what output is displayed on the Passenger monitor.
 This is the same as using the SRC button on that monitor.
-4 House Mode This option is only accessible when parking brake is engaged.
+This option is only accessible when parking brake is engaged.
 When active, House Mode sends current source audio and/or video to other areas of the coach.
+NOTE FROM NEWMAR 4 House Mode Newmar only sends current source audio (not video) to the exterior entertainment center.
 After 15 seconds of no input to the touch screen, the LCD displays will enter into sleep.
 Touch the screen to wake.
 House Mode is cancelled when selected again, park brake disengaged or power cycle is performed.
 Tap once to enter the House Mode.
+Tap once to exit the House Mode.